 These photo's are only a small insight into the activities of our Association some more are shown below.
 We try to deliver newsletters to members at least 3 times a year and would welcome more members to join us.
 Our contact numbers and feedback forms are available on the "CONTACT US" page.
 Enjoy the photo's and leave us your comments.
 Thank you.

 The weekend’s activities followed the usual format of a meet and greet in the bar followed by the Annual General Meeting then Dinner after the AGM.
-The minutes of the AGM are on the next pages as is the Balance Sheet for the RAFBDA Accounts.
+The minutes of the AGM are on the pages of the Member's Only Newsletter as is the Balance Sheet for the RAFBDA Accounts.
 You will notice that a few changes have taken place and an explanation of the why’s and wherefores will be seen further on.

 If you are not a member of the RAF Bomb Disposal Association but have in the past been associated with RAF Bomb Disposal in any capacity you are welcome to Join the Association and attend this and future Reunions.
 Please use the "Contact Us" page and fill out one of the Email forms that you will find there.